South Nursing Ward Building, University Hospital Vienna

 Inclusive circular economy

-Access to the new bed replacement ward is to the west, where a high-level control centre is connected to the main building of the University Hospital Vienna to ensure internal patient transfer.
+Access to the new nursing ward building south is to the west, where a high-level control centre is connected to the main building of the University Hospital Vienna to ensure internal patient transfer.
 The day clinic is located on the first floor, followed by a support unit on each floor.
 The new building´s wooden module construction and wooden façade make an important contribution to the circular economy and, together with the photovoltaic system on the roof, support the sustainability goals of the City of Vienna and a reduced carbon footprint.

 The replacement quarters meet the highest standards for all structural and structural-physical requirements for permanently approved buildings.